 "Shouldn't I get to know your parents?"
 Kevin asked on their walk back from the dog park.
 It had been on his mind for some time.
 He didn't have his own to worry about anymore.
 But it wasn't like he would say to his wife, Mel, that he was an adult orphan.
 It was just new to him, and he wanted to be in her parents' good graces.
-Although she'd never mentioned him.
+Although she'd never mentioned them.
 And he hadn't thought about it until now.
 "Shouldn't they know you got married?"

 "Oh, Dad doesn't care."
 She shrugged.
 "And my mom, well, she's in California on her fifth marriage, so we really haven't kept in contact for a long time."